Welcome to the Solicitor page

 We ask the buyers solicitor to submit a fully completed, signed solicitor’s form 1, along with a copy of the full mortgage offer and the CML incentives form.
 We will process and issue the documents within 3 working days, but we ask you to submit the request 5 days in advance just in case any issues arise.
 We’ll cross-check the mortgage offer against the ATP and make sure the financial incentives confirmed on the CML form don’t exceed 5% of the purchase price.

 At this stage, we will update the IMS and issue ATE to the developer and solicitors acting for both sides.
-If you’re having any difficulties with the forms, we’ve produced this handy guide - and you can always call the office for help.
+If you’re having any difficulties with the forms you can always call the office for help.

 What is IMS?